SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 ### 2. Clear Vision

 Your team needs to have a good understanding of what is being made, and why it matters.
-This is no easy task.
+This is no easy task!

 There must be a clear and shared understanding of the problem being solved.
 What will the product do?
 What will it enable it's users to do?
 What need does it fulfill?

-Also, there much be a clear and shared understanding of the solution space.
+Also, there must be a clear and shared understanding of the solution space.
 What pieces will be in the final project?
 How will they all work together?
 Who is doing which part?

 ### 3. Hype People